 Work-up for recurrent hip pain must be pursued vigilantly, as Legg-Calvé Perthes disease, tumor, occult trauma, slipped capital femoral epiphysis, congenital hip dislocation, and arthritic conditions may present with recurrent hip pain.

-The hip joint is involved extremely rarely in children with pauci-articular (few joints affected, fewer than five joints at the six month mark) juvenile rheumatoid arthritis (also known as juvenile idiopathic arthritis).
+The hip joint is involved extremely rarely in children with pauci-articular (few joints affected, fewer than five joints at the six month mark) juvenile idiopathic arthritis.
 However, in children with juvenile spondyloarthropathies, the hip joint is involved commonly and hip pain may be the presenting complaint.

 Spondyloarthropathies commonly present with morning pain or stiffness in the hips, heels, or lower back, and are most common in children over the age of 10 years.
 Although earlier presentations of spondyloarthropathy can be seen, younger children should be evaluated thoroughly with appropriate lab work and imaging studies.
 While patients with spondyloarthropathy may be HLA-B27 positive, many will be negative, and HLA-B27 negativity does not exclude this diagnosis.